paolosaracco/DataScienceSpecialization/04_ExploratoryDataAnalysis/CourseProject2/README.md

 2. Read the data and isolate variables and observations of interest.
 3. The plots are generated using either the base plotting system or ggplot2.

+There are, however, a few particular features in the scripts for plots from 4 to 6.

+<h3>plot4.R</h3>

+In isolating the variables and observations of interest, a careful analysis of the data and of the documentation reveals that the variable "SCC.Level.Three" is the one that allows us to identify whether the PM2.5 is coming from coal combustion-related sources, but care needs to be used: a search for "coal" and "lignite" correctly returns the different kind of coal-related sources, i.e.

+- Anthracite Coal
+- Bituminous/Subbituminous Coal
+- Lignite
+- Coal-based Synfuel
+- Waste Coal
+- Gasified Coal
+- Lignite Coal
+- Coal
+- Bituminous Coal

+but it also returns some unrelated sources, i.e.

+- Coal Bed Methane Natural Gas
+- Charcoal Grilling - Residential (see 23-02-002-xxx for Commercial)
+- Charcoal Manufacturing
+- Coal Mining, Cleaning, and Material Handling (See 305310)
+- Coal Mining, Cleaning, and Material Handling (See 305010)

+and we need to get rid of them.

+A careful check shows also that this process identifies emissions from coal combustion-related sources which would not appear if we would have looked for "Comb" or combustion-related words.
+For example, the SCCs
+- 2280001000 Marine Vessels, Commercial /Coal /Total, All Vessel Types
+- 2280001010 Marine Vessels, Commercial /Coal /Ocean-going Vessels
+- 2280001020 Marine Vessels, Commercial /Coal /Harbor Vessels
+- 2280001030 Marine Vessels, Commercial /Coal /Fishing Vessels